antaresproject/docs/docs/services/assets.md

 } ());
 ```

 As can be seen, instant functions are used to create the module (the entire module's function is wrapped in brackets and round brackets are placed right after the curly brackets).
 Thanks to this, the module's function is executed instantly after it is defined and all the variables used in it remain in the local scope.
-Moreover, only the object returned by the `APP.modules.mod` attribute is assigned and not the function (the expression `APP.modules.mod()` will not be correct).
+Moreover, only the object returned by the `APP.modules.mod` attribute is assigned to it and not the function (the expression `APP.modules.mod()` will not be correct).

 Below you can see the second module (the 'show.js' file) that uses the module shown above: